REALWorld Law

 France

-In some cases, the landlord may force a tenant to leave at the end of the three-year period, but will have to pay compensation (indemnité d’éviction).
-The landlord under commercial leases may terminate the lease based on certain limited grounds, such as:
+End of the three-year period: The landlord can force a tenant to leave at the end of each three-year period, but will have to pay compensation (indemnité d’éviction).

 • to build or rebuild the existing building;